inteplus/libunikey/README.md

 # libunikey

-Continuation of Pham Kim Long's libunikey engine, upgraded to C++11, and with Envi, a modified Telex input method for typing both English and Vietnamese conveniently.
+A continuation of Pham Kim Long's libunikey engine, upgraded to C++11, and with Envi, a modified Telex input method for typing both English and Vietnamese conveniently.

 This variant contains Envi, an input method modified from Telex to support typing both English and Vietnamese more easily than Telex.
 You type: